harness/developer-hub/docs/chaos-engineering/concepts/explore-architecture.md

 ## Features of Control Plane
-The control plane in HCE consists of various components that helps connect the targets to Harness, create chaos experiments, set up RBACs, set up governance and orchestrate the chaos experiments.
+The control plane in Harness Chaos Engineering consists of various components that helps connect the targets to Harness, create chaos experiments, set up RBACs, set up governance and orchestrate the chaos experiments.
 Some of the key features of the control plane are described below.

 ### Chaos Services
 Chaos control plane has the concept of services that are used for license tracking as well as for service-oriented chaos experimentation.